 Short-Term Residential Therapeutic Programs

-The Short-Term Residential Therapeutic Programs serve adolescent young men who have been placed by county probation departments.
-Although placed through probation, the behaviors these youth have displayed are typically in response to, and the result of, a history of trauma, abuse, neglect or abandonment.
+The Short-Term Residential Therapeutic Programs serve adolescent young men who have been placed by county counties through child and family services and juvenile justice departments.
+Although youth are placed with Trinity for a variety of circumstances, the behaviors these youth have displayed are typically in response to, and the result of, a history of trauma, abuse, neglect or abandonment.
 The young men often develop emotional and behavioral challenges.
-These factors then manifest into behaviors that require intensive, short-term residential treatment in order to mitigate identified mental health issues, change behavioral patterns and reduce recidivism.
+These factors then manifest into behaviors that require intensive, short-term residential treatment in order to mitigate identified mental health issues, change behavioral patterns and increase opportunities for success in family and community settings.

 Appropriate Adolescent Behavior Program

 Juvenile Deterrent Program

-The short term residential therapeutic program provides therapeutic services for English and Spanish speaking male adolescents, 13 to 18 years of age, and non-minor dependents who are referred from the juvenile courts/probation.
+The short term residential therapeutic program provides therapeutic services for English and Spanish speaking male adolescents, 13 to 18 years of age, and non-minor dependents.
 The program specializes in populations that are gang affiliated, physically abusive, have co-occurring disorders and have multiple mental health diagnoses as identified using standard assessments.